Expo 2020 Distrct Overview

 The theme chosen for the event is "Connecting Minds, Creating the Future" which emphasises the city's pioneering attitude to innovation and development.

 The Expo site is in Jebel Ali and lies to the south of the E311 Sheikh Mohammed Bin Zayed highway linking Dubai and Abu Dhabi.
-The site is more or less half way between the two cities, the better to facilitate the movement of people and materials during construction, and the flow of visitors during the six months of the Expo, from October 2020 until April 2021.
+The site is more or less half way between the two cities, the better to facilitate the movement of people and materials during construction, and the flow of visitors during the six months of the Expo, from 1 October 2021 until 31 March 2022.